Spreading Unabashed Lies, 330 US Clergy Ban Ben Gvir, Smotrich

 “In 1984 when Meir Kahane was first elected to the Knesset, an outpouring of condemnation came from almost the full breadth of US Jewish organizations,” opens the petition.
 “Israel’s most recent election saw the Religious Zionist Party (RZP) and the Kahanist Otzma Yehudit faction together receive a shocking 11 percent of the vote, becoming crucial partners with Likud in the formation of a new Netanyahu-led government.”

-At this point, a serious document would attempt to offer an explanation about the choice made by “a shocking 11%” of Israeli voters, roughly 500 thousand of them who live in Israel and are looking for solutions to their country’s existential issues.
+At this point, a serious document would attempt to offer an explanation about the choice made by “a shocking 11%” of Israeli voters, roughly a half-a-million of them, who live in Israel and are looking for solutions to their country’s existential issues.

-Instead, the 330 non-Israeli, non-halakhic persons of clerical authority copy and paste the “controversies” section from Wiki’s pages, and declare: Bezalel Smotrich and Itamar Ben Gvir, the leaders of the respective parties, have been arrested for incitement, trespassing, and intimidation – with Ben Gvir being a former member of the now-defunct Kach group, which was designated as a terrorist organization by both Israel and the United States.”
+Instead, the 330 non-Israeli, non-halakhic persons of clerical authority copy and paste the “controversies” section from Wiki’s pages and the shrill message from certain NGOs, and declare: Bezalel Smotrich and Itamar Ben Gvir, the leaders of the respective parties, have been arrested for incitement, trespassing, and intimidation – with Ben Gvir being a former member of the now-defunct Kach group, which was designated as a terrorist organization by both Israel and the United States.”

 “Their policy proposals are anathema to the tenets of democracy, contradicting the spirit and intent of Israel’s own Declaration of Independence.
 Furthermore, their implementation will cause irreparable harm to the Israel-Jewish Diaspora relationship, as they are an affront to the vast majority of American Jews and our values.”